 Ministry of Home Affairs (MHA) in wake of COVID 19 has made medical insurance mandatory for the workers of offices, workplaces, factories, and establishments.
 This decision of the Government has brought great relief for the organization as now organizations can take the benefit of input tax credit paid on medical insurance premiums.

-When goods or services are used or intended to be used in furtherance of business by a registered person then the registered person is eligible to avail input tax credit against such purchase as per Section 16 of Central Goods and Service Tax Act, 2017 (CGST Act, 2017).
+When goods or services are used or intended to be used in furtherance of business by a registered person then the registered person is eligible to avail of input tax credit against the such purchase as per Section 16 of the Central Goods and Service Tax Act, 2017 (CGST Act, 2017).

 However, Sub-Section 5 of Section 17 of the CGST Act, 2017 blocks the amount of input tax credit of certain goods or services that can’t be availed by a registered taxpayer even though these goods or services are used or intended to be used for the furtherance of business.
 Clause b of said section blocks the input tax credit of the following service: iii. rent-a-cab, life insurance, and health insurance except where––

 This section clearly states that input tax credits can’t be availed on life insurance and health insurance until they are obligatory in nature.
 Taxpayers are required to ascertain from different acts if Government has notified such service mandatory in nature for them.

 Insurance was mandatory for factory workers and specified establishments employing at least 10 persons.
 Covered Establishments are required to provide benefits envisaged under the Employees State Insurance Act, 1948 (ESI Act) to all employees who draw 'wages' up to INR 21,000 per month.